MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/geospatial-overview.md

 ### Enable geospatial features for the environment

 If you don't have administrative access to the Power Platform admin center, ask your admin to enable geospatial features for you.
+You can similarly follow these steps to disable geospatial features.

 1. Open the [Power Platform admin center](https://admin.powerplatform.microsoft.com).
 1. On the **Environments** tab, select the environment you want to use for your apps, and then select **Settings**.